SEMICeu/documentation/README.md

 In particular when editors are collaborating or replaced over time.
 This knowledge gets lost.
 Automated tooling that is able to propagate the same change over two data specification will ensure consistency.

-Independent of the coherent generation of the artifacts to be published, this is today the editorial situation for SEMIC.
+A first step to support editors producing coherent cross-repository artifacts, is the deployment and use of a [toolchain](#./toolchain.md).
+The editor has then to spend effort to _manually_ copy the resulting artifacts to the correct spot.

 The technical setup of the data specification repositories is discussed [here](#GitHubOrganisation)

 ### generation of the artifacts